wrapl/minilang/docs/language.rst

 Functions in *Minilang* are first class values.
 That means they can be passed to other functions and stored in variables, lists, maps, etc. Functions have access to variables in their surrounding scope when they were created.

-   The general syntax of a function is :mini:`fun(Arguments) Body`.
-Calling a function is achieved by the traditional syntax :mini:`Function(Arguments)`.
+   The general syntax of a function is :mini:`fun(Name₁, Name₂, ...)
+Expression`.
+Calling a function is achieved by the traditional syntax :mini:`Function(Expression, Expression, ...)`.

 .. code-block:: mini